 On top of all this, Lam continues her abiding passion for historical research.
 Her most recent project, The Beginning of Modern Chinese Press History: Macao Press History 1557–1840, published in 2016, is an expansion of her doctoral dissertation and the culmination of a decade-long expedition that took her abroad on numerous research trips.

-She attributes her emotional and intellectual love for Macau with fueling her determination to restore this part of the city’s history.
-“I was born and raised in Macau, but I didn’t know much about our past even after I had completed my bachelor’s degree.
+She attributes her emotional and intellectual love for Macao with fueling her determination to restore this part of the city’s history.
+“I was born and raised in Macao, but I didn’t know much about our past even after I had completed my bachelor’s degree.
 It‘s a great pity that our history is so rich but not well preserved.”